Transaction processing systems: An introduction to TPS

 - Increased Transaction Speed – Businesses may expedite transactions and reduce client wait times using a TPS.
 The TPS employed determines the rate at which a business processes transactions.
 While some systems handle transactions promptly, others collect data over time and process it later, typically after business hours.

 - Increased Cost-Effectiveness – A TPS may help a business save money by enhancing the cost-effectiveness of transactions and database data retention.
-A Transaction Processing System may arrange and manage tens of thousands of transactions daily.
-This can save money for the organization by eliminating system upgrades or the use of several systems to satisfy demand.
+A Transaction Processing System may arrange and manage thousands of transactions daily.
+This can save money for the organization by eliminating system upgrades or using several systems to satisfy demand.

 - Automated Management – TPS enables the bulk of an organization’s revenue management and internal resource to be automated.
 With the increase in automation, the TPS can reduce the time spent assessing transactions by people.
 Automation is essential for enhancing a business’s profitability since it allows employees to focus on more engaging tasks that demand critical thought.